 The present paper adopted a cross-sectional survey research design.
 Data from the respondents were analyzed using the statistical package for social sciences (SPSS, version 23).
 A simple linear regression was conducted on the data to determine the effect of mental accounting on small business enterprise growth.
-The result indicated that mental accounting significantly predicted the development of small business enterprises at $\beta = .912$, p < .05, with R^2 of .234.
-Thus, the R^2 shows that auditing skills contributed 2.34% of the variation in performance among small business enterprises.
+The result indicated that mental accounting significantly predicted the development of small business enterprises at $\beta = .912$, p < .05, with R^2 of .131.
+Thus, the R^2 shows that mental accounting contributed 13.1% of the variation in the growth of small business enterprises.

-Table 1:Table showing the simple linear regression analysis for the effect of mental accounting on the growth of the small business enterprise.
+Table 1: shows linear regression results for mental accounting and small business growth.

 В Std.
 Error Beta t Sig.

-(Constant) -1.89 .085 -22.37 .000

 Mental accounting .912 .033 .912 29.05 .000

-R^2 234
+R^2 131